 This section of the Community Impact Assessment assesses the potential impact this proposal could have on the local community.
+The local community mainly comprising of St Nicholas and Bonvilston.
 The information analysed in this process represents a snapshot of the current situation.
 The impact assessment is an evolving document that will continue to be developed throughout the project.
 Feedback received during the consultation period will be used to further inform the Community Impact Assessment, which will be presented to Cabinet as part of the Consultation Report.